 Carve-outs or divestments still make the cut

-Carve Outs or divestments will remain a significant part of the M&A landscape as companies continue to seek ways to deploy their resources more effectively.
-Those that not only find the opportunities, but also manage the complexities, will be well positioned to outperform their competitors.
+Carve-outs or divestments will remain a significant part of the M&A landscape as companies continue to seek ways to deploy their resources more effectively.
+Those that not only find the opportunities from carve-outs, but also manage the carve-out complexities, will be well positioned to outperform their competitors.

-Bron: Dit artikel is geschreven door Jeffrey Ward en Andrés Mendoza Peña van ATKearny VS. Bekijk het originele artikel hier.
+Bron: Dit artikel over carve-outs is geschreven door Jeffrey Ward en Andrés Mendoza Peña van ATKearny VS. Bekijk het originele artikel.